On the maximum principles and the quantitative version of the Hopf lemma for uniformly elliptic integro-differential operators: Proofs of the main results

 \subsection{Proof of Theorem \ref{pee1}}

 We start with the estimate \eqref{052904-20b}.
 The first term in the right hand side is bounded in the same way as in Section \ref{sec7.2.1}.
-To estimate the second term we note that, thanks to Proposition \ref{lm010104-20},
+To estimate the second term we note that, {thanks to finiteness of the moment of the exit time (Proposition \ref{lm010104-20}),}